WNNX

-WNNX (100.5 FM) is a commercial radio station licensed to College Park, Georgia, featuring a classic alternative format as "99X".
+WNNX (100.5 FM) is a commercial radio station licensed to College Park, Georgia, featuring an Alternative rock format as "99X".
 Owned by Cumulus Media, the station serves the Atlanta metropolitan area.
 WNNX's studios are located in Sandy Springs, while the transmitter resides atop the Westin Peachtree Plaza Hotel in Downtown Atlanta.
 In addition to a standard analog transmission, WNNX is available online.

 History

 Moving from Alabama

 The 100.5 frequency has been in metro Atlanta, licensed to College Park, since early 2001.
 Before then, the station was licensed to Anniston, Alabama, as WHMA-FM.
 It started out as a simulcast of WHMA (1400 AM).
 WHMA-AM-FM were network affiliates of ABC.
 In the 1970s, WHMA-FM began airing its own country music format as "Alabama 100".
 (After the move, that call sign shifted to another existing station in Alabama, becoming 95.3 WHMA-FM "The Big 95" in Alexandria.)

 Interested in moving the station to the more lucrative Atlanta radio market, owner Robert Gammon proposed that WHMA-FM be re-licensed to Sandy Springs.
 It would remain at 100,000 watts effective radiated power (ERP) as a Class C station.
 An agreement had already been made with the nearest co-channel station, WSSL-FM in upstate South Carolina for it to move its transmitter a bit further from Atlanta.
 However that station was sold to Clear Channel Communications in the interim and the agreement was negated.
 Additionally, the Federal Communications Commission (FCC) ruled that Sandy Springs was "not a community", citing its unincorporated status and letters of support from local organizations in Sandy Springs that had "Atlanta" as their addresses.
 At that time, Sandy Springs was part of unincorporated Fulton County, before it became an incorporated city in 2006.

 After exhausting his funds in pursuit of the reallocation, Gammon sold WHMA-FM to Susquehanna Radio.
 In a revised application before the FCC, Susquehanna proposed a different city of license, College Park.
 The FCC approved the application, mostly because the new application downgraded the class of the station from C (up to 100 kW at 600 meters or 1,968 feet) to C3 (up to 25 kW at 100 meters or 328 feet) to protect the licensed broadcast range of WSSL-FM.
 Susquehanna was also forced to slightly null the station's signal away from the direction of WSSL-FM, to stay in compliance with spacing rules.
 When it went on the air in Atlanta, the station had an effective radiated power of 3,000 watts, using the Turner Broadcasting tower, which gave it a height above average terrain (HAAT) of less than 1,000 feet.

 The move created spectrum space for two new radio stations in Alabama, but forced two low-power stations off the air: Southern Polytechnic State University low-power station WGHR and Georgia Public Broadcasting FM translator W264AE, both on 100.7 MHz.